mambax7/blocktools-tutorial/README.md

 ## Module Purpose

-This module is for creating anywhere blocks
+This module is for creating blocks anywhere on your XOOPS Website

 ![image001.png](en/assets/image001.png)
 *Figure 1: Main view of the Block Tools Module (Admin side)*